Brow Lift After Upper Eyelid Surgery?

 Endoscopic Brow Lift can be done after upper eyelid surgery once the swelling has subsided.
 The reason the browlift is done before is majority of upper eyelid droopiness is the result of forehead ptosis or laxity and more often endoscopic browlift will correct both problems.

 It would be prudent to wait at least 6 months after your eyelid surgery before proceeding with a brow lift.
 As you know, minute amounts of swelling persist for many months after any type of eyelid surgery.
 Allowing this to resolve completely will allow your surgeon to optimize the results of your browlift.
-Best of luck.